GChristensen/deepfloyd_if_lab/README.md

 >Q: Can I run this UI on a 8GB GPU?

 A: The UI may run on a 8GB GPUs with 12GB of system RAM and the swap of the same size, but it may require constant restarts due to the insufficient memory.
-DeepFloyd IF is designed for 24GB of VRAM.
-Some UI features, such as style transfer, are implemented only for GPUs with 24GB of video memory.

 >Q: My generations look like halftone prints that were shredded and glued back by the pieces.
 How can I improve them?